swarooprath/percolate/README.md

 They however are very specific to the problem in hand.
 Example: The Json printer cannot be used to convert arbitary object to Json.

-The object model used is similar to what JavaCC would generate for the input grammar - I have used JavaCC in the past and am speaking from experience.
+The object model used is inspired from what JavaCC would generate for the input grammar - I have used JavaCC in the past and am speaking from experience.

+Hope Team Percolate likes the architecture and design.